 the place referred to in the phrase: “Fish collected at three miles north of the confluence of the Arve and the Rhone”

 here -> <- [the place between these two arrows in one of the reader's paper copy of this document.
 Each copy constitutes a different place of this spot.]

-In First Order Logic:
+The land area belonging to country Japan (日本国) in 2021 CE [In 2021, the Japanese nation comprised 6852 islands extending along the Pacific coast of Asia] (Wikipedia, 2023)

+In first-order logic:

 E53(x) ⇒ E1(x)